marmotz-dev/codx/docs/writing-recipes.md

 1. Test it in a clean project directory
 2. Verify all files are copied correctly
 3. Ensure all dependencies are installed
-4. Check that all steps execute successfully
+4. Check that all actions execute successfully

 ## Recipe Validation